 PARMIGIANO REGGIANO: PARM.
 Seriously, that’s fine.
 I often say PARM REJ to indicate I’m talking about the real Reggiano rather than some other parm-like cheese.
 The more authentic pronunciation, if you wanna know, is par-mee-JAH-no rej-JAH-no. When Italian words include double-letters, those letters are sort of lengthened across two syllables, included in both the end of one syllable and the beginning of the next.
 But you don’t need to know that to order cheese.

-PECORINO ROMANO: peh-co-REE-no roh-MAH-no. FYI: Pecorino just means sheep.
+PECORINO ROMANO: peh-co-REE-no roh-MAH-no. FYI: Pecorino just means sheep cheese.
 Romano means Roman.
 So Pecorino Romano is sheep cheese in the Roman (southern Italian) style.
 Likewise, Pecorino Toscano is sheep cheese from Toscano, or northern Italy (Tuscany, we say in English).
 And the cheekily-named Pecorino Wiscono is sheep cheese from Wisconsin.

 PROVOLONE: Americans say PRO-vuh-lone, and I’d say that’s correct for American-made deli cheese in (very roughly) the style of Provolone.
 But if I’m feeling fancy, I’ll call real Italian Provolone by its name: pro-voh-LOH-neh.